May 20, 2026 · 11 min read

 The failure modes

 Premature compression.
 Using a level higher than the evidence supports.
-"Sepsis" before the source is even possible to consider.
-"ACS" before any cardiac biomarker has come back.
-"Anxiety" while postpartum status has not yet been addressed.
-The premature label loads the receiver's model in a direction the data does not yet justify, and once loaded, that model anchors the rest of the workup.
-Premature compression is how anchoring errors propagate through teams; the leader becomes a label, the label becomes the working model, and disconfirming evidence has to fight an extra layer.
+"Sepsis" before a source is even possible to consider.
+"ACS" before any biomarker has returned.
+"Anxiety" while postpartum status has not been addressed.
+The premature handle loads a pattern the data does not yet justify, and once loaded, the pattern anchors the rest of the workup.
+Disconfirming evidence has to fight an extra layer.
+This is how anchoring errors propagate through a team: the label becomes the working model.
+Anchoring and premature closure are among the best-documented contributors to diagnostic error (Croskerry 2003); they are what premature compression looks like from the inside.

 Lazy compression.
-The opposite failure: refusing to compress when the evidence justifies it.
-The chart note that lists vital signs and lab values when the diagnosis is established and the team is already managing to it.
+The opposite.
+Refusing to compress when the evidence does support it.
+The chart note that lists vitals and labs when the diagnosis is established and the team is already managing to it.
 The handoff that recites the history when the disease is named and the next four hours' work is what matters.
-The clinical AI dashboard that returns lists of observations when the patient has a clear diagnosis the system could be operating on.
-Lazy compression offloads the model-building work onto the receiver, every time, even when the receiver already knows the model.
+The dashboard that returns lists of observations when the chart already encodes a diagnosis.
+Lazy compression offloads model-building onto the receiver every time, even when the receiver already knows the model.

-Between these two failures, the working rule is the same.
+The working rule sits between these two failures.
 Compress to the highest level the evidence supports.
 Not higher.
 Not lower.

 The clinical-AI implication

-A clinical AI system inherits this principle.
-The output should start at the highest abstraction the data and reasoning support, and descend only on demand or when the level above is not yet defendable.
+A clinical AI system inherits this principle on every axis.
+The output should start at the highest abstraction the data and reasoning support, and descend on demand or when the level above is not defendable.
+The system also has to expose three things the human user otherwise has to guess at: which axis and level it is operating at, the evidence that earns that level, and the uncertainty that prevents the next level up.

-A summary that lists symptoms when the chart already encodes a diagnosis is doing less work than it could.
-A differential generator that returns "ACS, PE, GERD, anxiety" when the evidence supports "low-risk chest pain with nonischemic ECG and serial troponins negative" is failing to compress at the syndrome level the case has earned.
-A scribe that captures the conversation but never proposes the disease-level token is offloading the highest-value compression step back to the clinician.
+The lazy-compression failure for AI is a differential generator that returns "ACS, PE, GERD, anxiety" when the case has earned "low-risk chest pain with nonischemic ECG and serial troponins negative."
+A scribe that captures the conversation but never proposes the disease-level handle has offloaded the highest-value compression step back to the clinician.

-The opposite failure is worse in its own way.
-An AI that asserts "sepsis" on the strength of a single abnormal lactate, or "ACS" on the strength of nonspecific chest pain, performs premature compression with confidence; the clinician then has to fight not only the bad inference but the model that has already loaded around it.
+The premature-compression failure is worse.
+An AI that asserts "sepsis" on a single abnormal lactate, or "ACS" on nonspecific chest pain, performs premature compression with confidence.
+The clinician then has to fight both the bad inference and the model that has already loaded around it.

 At the bedside

-The intern in triage three has done the hard part: built the model from raw observations in two minutes, compressed to the disease-level token, and emitted a four-line note that activates the receiver's full DKA framework.
+The intern in triage three has done the hard part: built a model from raw observations in two minutes, compressed to the disease-level handle, and emitted a four-line note that loads the receiver's full DKA framework.
 The protocol runs.
 The fluids hang.
-The insulin drip starts.
-The next clinician picks up a case they already understand.
+The drip starts.
 The compression did the coordination work.

-The next two parts operationalize what happens after the abstraction is chosen.
-Part 4 handles the order in which the elements unfold within the chosen level.
-Part 5 handles what to leave out at every level.
-Both depend on this one: the right level first, then everything else.
+The next three parts operationalize what happens once the level is chosen.
+Part 4 handles the order of elements within the chosen level.
+Part 5 handles what to leave out.
+Part 6 handles when to add the evidence.
+All of them depend on this one: the right level first, then everything else.

 Compressed Medicine · Preface · 1.
 The Compression Substrate · 2.
 The Function of the Message · 3.
 The Highest Accurate Abstraction · 4.
 The Decompression Order · 5.
 The Minimum Sufficient Message · 6.
 The Grounding Constraint · 7.
 The Belief-State Object · 8.
 The Same Wall · 9.
 The Defense Architecture · 10.
-The Temporal Loop · 11.
+The Temporal Loop · 10.1 The Connection · 10.2 Quiet Verification · 10.3 Quiet Acquisition · 11.
 The Irreversible-Action Check